 Kenyans drive on the left-hand side of the road.
 For new arrivals who choose to drive in Nairobi, a GPS is a good idea, given the lack of road signs.
 As a general rule, it's best to avoid taking shortcuts.
 Rather, stick to the main roads as some parts of the city can be dangerous.
 Expats who do decide to drive in Nairobi should do so defensively and be as wary as possible.

 International car rental agencies operate in Nairobi and expats who stay long term often buy a car.
 Note that a foreign driving licence and International Driving Permit may only be valid for three months, whereafter a Kenyan driving licence must be obtained.

 Walking and cycling in Nairobi

-Expats are not advised to walk or cycle in and around the suburbs of Nairobi, due to various safety issues.
-Those that do choose to walk or cycle should be aware that there are high risks involved and should exercise special caution.
+Expats are advised not to walk or cycle in and around the suburbs of Nairobi alone or at night, due to various safety issues.
+Those who do choose to walk or cycle should be aware that there are high risks involved and should exercise special caution.

 Expats can find bike-sharing programmes and cycling groups easily, and there are several Facebook groups for cyclists in Nairobi.